๐ช Truly understand and reach your marketing target groups

 Customers who feel understood are 4x more likely to repeat a purchase and 5x more likely to recommend these companies positively.

-So it's no surprise that 91% of marketers believe that a better understanding of female customers leads to better marketing decisions.
+So it's no surprise that 91% of marketers believe that a better understanding of customers leads to better marketing decisions.

 But: A Forrester study found that 65% of marketers do not find it easy to emotionally respond to their target groups.